okx/okexchain-docs/docs/dex-operators/dex-operators-guide-cli.md

 ### Deposit an amount of okt on a tokenpair

-In order to make fair and open use of the matching resources of the blockchain, OKExChain allocates the system resources in the way of competitive ranking.
+In order to make fair and open use of the matching resources of the blockchain, OEC allocates the system resources in the way of competitive ranking.
 Deposit OKT to a token pair can make the orders of this token pair matched earlier.

 ```shell